Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | December 4, 2021

 Baylor Stats and Trends

-- Baylor is 8-3 against the spread and 10-1 overall in games when it scores more than 16.4 points.
+- Baylor is 8-3 against the spread and 10-1 overall in games when it records more than 16.4 points.

-- In games that Baylor piles up over 276.3 yards, the team is 8-4 against the spread and 10-2 overall.
+- When Baylor churns out more than 276.3 yards, the team is 8-4 against the spread and 10-2 overall.

-- This season the Bears have 12 turnovers, four fewer than the Cowboys have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.